NinjaMuffin08/ESX_Propaganda/README.md

 3. Add to start
 4. Use the export function to open.
 I have this on my AIO Job menu.
 5. En fucking joy
-6. Credit me on your server patchnotes
+6. Credit on server patchnotes

 DO NOT EDIT OR DISTRIBUTE WITHOUT PERMISSION.